LPD-EPFL/ubft-artifacts/README.md

 ### Building the artifacts

 Assuming all the machines in your cluster have the same configuration, you need to:
-* build all the necessary binaries in one deployment machine,
+* build all the necessary binaries, for example in a deployment machine,
-* package them and deploy them in all 8 machines.
+* package them and deploy them in all 4 machines.

 The building process is long.
 Follow the instructions in each one of the following sub-directories:
 * Build Mu (on a deployment machine), as explained in [`mu-build`](mu-build/).